MacHale Park: History

 Discussions with the owners of the land where MacHale Park now stands commenced in 1929 and the deal was concluded on 7 March 1930.
 In early 1931, development of the pitch took place at a cost of IR£1,700.
 The first competitive matches took place in MacHale Park on 22 March 1931 when Castlebar Mitchels minors played Balla and Ballina and Cloonacastle played a junior championship match.
 The first inter-county match was a National Football League match between Mayo and Sligo on 19 April 1931, Mayo winning by 0–7 to 0–2.
 The official opening took place on 24 May 1931, when about 4,000 spectators attended a match between Mayo and Kildare, which ended in a draw.

 A major redevelopment was undertaken between 1950 and 1952 which raised the capacity of the ground to 40,000 with seating for 18,000 costing IR£15,000.
 The ground was reopened on 15 June 1952 with a game between the reigning All-Ireland champions Mayo and Meath; which also ended in a draw.

 In the late 1980s, covered seating was provided in the Gerry McDonald Stand.
 In 1990 the Connacht Council decided to grant aid Dr. Hyde Park, County Roscommon with a view to making it the main venue in the province.
 In reaction to this a further redevelopment was embarked upon by the Castlebar Mitchels club.
 Over the course of the next 12 years, the ground was converted into a 32,000 all-seater stadium and new dressing rooms, improved press facilities, dug-outs and a wheelchair area were constructed.

 In March 2005, the Mayo County Board took control of MacHale Park on a 50-year lease with a view to upgrading the stadium.

-In 2008, construction work commenced on a detailed renovation of the ground, to include the construction of a new 10,000 seater stand as well as an extension to the seated area to the south (Albany) end of the ground.
+In 2008, construction work commenced on a detailed renovation of the ground, to include the construction of a new 10,000 seater stand.
 The €16 million redevelopment works included improved facilities for spectators, a museum, underground training areas, and County Board offices.
 As part of these works, the famous façade on the MacHale Road side of the ground was demolished.
 Funding for the project was generated by the sale of the naming rights for the stadium as well as the sale of season tickets for matches taking place at the ground.

-In 2019, on health and safety reasons, capacity of MacHale Park was reduced by a further 6,000 to 25,369.
+In 2019, on health and safety reasons, the capacity of MacHale Park was reduced by a further 6,000 to 25,369.

 During the COVID-19 pandemic, MacHale Park was used as a drive-through test centre.

-Its pitch has received some criticism and is set to be resurfaced sometime in 2021.
+Having been subject to criticism the pitch at MacHale Park was resurfaced in 2022.

+The capacity as of 2025 is approximately 28,000, with attendances of 27,870 (Connacht vs Munster - March 29th 2025) and 27,137 (Mayo vs Galway - May 4th 2025) recorded during the year.